 Indeed, if marriage were primarily a civil institution, what good would it confer upon the unbeliever who partakes?
 Certainly no final spiritual good without Christ as the center.
 Is marriage nothing more than a common grace, akin to tasty bagels and sunny days, enjoyable by believers and unbelievers alike?
 That position, I think, is untenable given the amount and intensity of treatment in the scriptures.

 The idea of marriage as a primarily civil institution is also the root of the Evangelical opposition to gay marriage.
 All the treatment of marriage in the Bible, they see, is not for furthering the sanctification of the believer, but for maintaining the bedrock of civilization (as some dramatically call the institution).
-This is patently ridiculous, but as the argument usually hinges on the raising of children, which I have treated elsewhere, I will not divert here.
 Suffice it to say that such a line of thought evidences a lack of faith in the work of God to the highest degree.

 In fact, Christians cannot have it both ways.
 If marriage is a civil institution, then the Church (and everyone) has an interest in promoting marriage as an institution, but the Biblical arguments for permitting gay marriage in the church all of a sudden work.
 It would have simply been a cultural injunction against temple prostitution.
 Promote civil marriage as the bedrock of civilization, but marriage for everyone.